Territorial Army (Malaysia): Field engineering

 The 40th Squadron is responsible for defending and maintaining port operations in cooperation with port auxiliary police.
 The 50th Squadron consists of railway personnel primarily from Malaya Railways (KTM) and Trans Borneo Railways and focuses on railway maintenance and rapid repair.
 The 60th Squadron ensures water supply continuity during disruptions or sabotage.
 The 70th Squadron, composed of Tenaga Nasional Berhad (TNB) staff, focuses on ensuring uninterrupted power supply to critical military infrastructure.

 Provost

 Reservists may also be assigned to provost duties.
-Four Territorial Army Military Police Companies are currently operational and function under the Royal Military Police Corps (Kor Polis Tentera Diraja).
+Four Territorial Army Military Police Companies are currently operational and function under the Royal Military Police Corps (abbr.: RMC; Kor Polis Tentera Diraja).
 These units are responsible for enforcing military discipline and regulations within Malaysian Army installations.

 In addition, certain public and government institutions contribute personnel to the Territorial Army Military Police.
 For example, the security personnel of University of Technology Malaysia (UTM) have served as part of the Territorial Army component of the 7th Military Police Company, Royal Military Police.

 The four Territorial Army Military Police Companies are as follows: